duderstadt-lab/mars-smd/README.md

 This command was developed using the example.json file provided.
 We would be happy to update the command if the specification is somehow different in your files.

+###Groovy SMD import script

+For quick editing of the import procedure, a scripts folder with an ImportSMD.groovy script is included in this repository.
+This script can be used in the Fiji script editor to perform the same import procedure.
+The script is included to provide the possibility to modify the import fields or structure.
+The script requires the Mars jars to be installed from the update site.

 Mars documentation can be found at https://duderstadt-lab.github.io/mars-docs/